gregwebs/blog/content/blog/go-error-codes.md

 ### Metadata

 In the prior example, the HTTP code is set as metadata on the error code.
-SetHTTP is available as a pre-defined method on `Code` shown below, but it is possible to define any kind of metadata (using functions).
+SetHTTP is available as a pre-defined method on `Code` shown below, but it is possible to define any kind of metadata.

 ```go
 func (code Code) SetHTTP(httpCode int) Code {